 - It helps to gradually soften and stretch the perineum ready for birth and reducing the risk of a perineal tear that requires stitches.

 - It helps you know your body and prepares you for the feeling of pressure and stretching that you feel as your baby’s head is being born.
-This will help you relax and take active part in the birth of your child.
+This will aid relaxation, and can help you feel more in control.

 - It can promote closeness between you and your partner.